X-Sharp/XSharpPublic/XSharp/src/Common/README.md

 # XSharp/src/Common/
-Common sources and shared projects
+Common sources that are shared between projects, for example version numbers etc.